 Keep the gift card in a safe place in case it becomes valid again through reorganization, buyout, or reopening.

 Read the fine print on the card, its packaging, website, or printed mail/advertisement before buying.
 Request a printed copy of fees, terms and conditions, and shipping and handling charges before purchasing over the phone.
-If you have concerns or something does not “feel right”, then buy through another vendor or consider a different gift card.
+If you have concerns, buy through another vendor or consider a different gift card.

 When giving a gift card – make sure the recipient holds on to the receipt and any other printed material until all the money on the card has been used.